The Comprehensive Guide to Sales Team Management in 2022 [with infographics]

 Cost Per Lead/Conversion

-Ads, web design, and social media marketing cost a considerable amount of money.
+Ads, creating a website, and social media marketing cost a considerable amount of money.
 The cost per lead metric is an excellent way to calculate how much you are spending to attract prospects, and how often they are converting.

 If you add up all monthly marketing-related costs and divide it by the number of monthly new leads, you will find the cost per lead.
 Divide marketing costs by the number of new customers per month to get the cost of conversion.
 If your cost per lead has gone down, it means your brand awareness has increased.
 If it is getting more expensive to convert leads, it might be time to take another look at your marketing strategy.